kimlew/pythonapp-createjazzlyric/README.md

-#### Make a Jazz Lyric Python Web Project - makejazzlyricwebapp
+#### Make a Jazz Lyric Python Web App Project

-This is web project that asks the user to enter a vowel and to click the Create button.
+This is web app project that asks the user to enter a vowel and to click the Create button.

 The app creates a jazz phrase & reports the number of vowels in the phrase.